Register Now

 Mr. Ian Bloemendal, Partner, Clayton Utz

-33 years' experience acting in complex litigation and ADR for government and listed companies.
+Ian has 33 years' experience acting in complex litigation and ADR for government and listed companies.
 Ian's practice areas include financial services, class actions, regulatory investigations, complex or high stakes reputational disputes, including defamation and media issues, commercial and property disputes, technology and/or product liability disputes.
 Doyles Guide recognize Ian as a Leading Litigation & Dispute Resolution Lawyer and he has been three times voted Queensland Lawyer of the Year by Best Lawyers (twice for Defamation and Media Law (in 2017 and 2020), and for Product Liability law (2018).
 Ian has been trusted to represent the former Premier of Queensland as well as members of Cabinet from both major parties, senior public officials, professional bodies and senior executives.
 Ian serves on the Law Council of Australia's Federal Litigation Executive Committee and is Chair of its Privileges and Immunities Committee.
 He is also Honorary Queensland Secretary of the International Law Association (Australian Branch).
 He formerly sat on the Law Council's specialist ADR Committee and the Qld Law Society Competition and Consumer Law Committee.
 To add some balance to life he serves as Chairman of the Brisbane Club Wine Committee and is Honorary Consul for Denmark in Queensland.

 Mr. Michael Rennie, Barrister, 6th Floor St James’ Hall Chambers

-Michael is a barrister at 6 St James Hall Chambers, and commenced practice at the bar in May 2011.
+Michael Rennie is a barrister at 6 St James Hall Chambers, and commenced practice at the bar in May 2011.
 Before joining the bar, Michael had over ten years of experience as a solicitor at the Australian Government Solicitor.
 From 2007 Michael was the principal solicitor with the carriage of the PII concerns for the Attorney-General, ASIO and the AFP in the R v Elomar & Ors [2010] NSWSC 10 terrorism prosecution.
 Since 2011 Michael has appeared for both the NSW Police and the Australian Federal Police in relation to public interest immunity claims in criminal prosecutions.

 Ms. Eleanor Dickens, Partner, Clayton Utz